Virginia is for Lovers (of the Good Life)

 It goes without saying that Virginia is rich in U.S. history, but just as robust is the state’s food and wine scene.
 Virginia’s bounty balances both sides of the farming tradition—the radical experimentation of first-generation transplants and the expertise of fifth-generation family growers and makers.
 The land here is itself the inspiration: “You get all four seasons, so dogwood flowers blooming in the spring, warm summer evenings, and colors in the fall,” says Trip Designer Tom Coppock.

 Many of Virginia’s main attractions are less than two hours by car from Washington DC, allowing visitors to escape the city life for a rural (but no less chic) country retreat.
-For example, the only capital-area three-star Michelin restaurant, The Inn at Little Washington, is actually in Washington, Virginia (and a highlight of DuVine’s Shenandoah Valley 4-Day Bike Tour).
+For example, the only capital-area three-star Michelin restaurant, The Inn at Little Washington, is actually in Washington, Virginia.
 “If you want to think of the Virginia food scene as its own solar system, this restaurant is the sun,” says Tom.
 “Chef Patrick O’Connell started doing farm-to-table decades before it became de rigeur.”

 No Better Place to Eat…